Roasted Chickpeas with Salt – perfect snack or top on salads!

 - 1/4 teaspoon paprika optional

-Drain and rinse the chickpeas.
+- Drain and rinse the chickpeas.
 Place chickpeas on a towel and let them dry completely.
 To get a crispier chickpea, remove the skins.
-Leaving them on is OK though if you are low on time.
+Leaving them on is OK though!
 The key is getting them as dry as possible.
 In a small bowl, mix chickpeas with salt and extra virgin olive oil.
 Then, align the chickpeas in a single layer on a baking sheet so they can cook evenly.

-Bake for 45 minutes.
-Turn pan about half way through and gave them a little shake.
+- Bake for 45 minutes.
+I turned mine around about half way through and gave them a little shake.

-Chickpeas should be golden brown and crunchy when done.
-Let them cool for about 20 minutes.
-Then you can add any additional spices you like: garlic powder & paprika is my go to.
+- Chickpeas should be golden brown and crunchy when done.
+When you remove from oven, add any additional spices you like: garlic powder & paprika is my go to.
 You can also make them "Asian" with a drizzle of sesame oil, soy sauce, ginger, and black pepper!